JacobArchambault/EmployeeAppRefactor/README.md

 ### 3.4 Avoid getters, period.
 Getters may be divided into two kinds: those that simply return the value of the field that they get, i.e. empty getters, and those that perform any additional functionality in the process of returning the object.
 The reasons for avoiding the first have been given above.
 The reasons for avoiding the second are semantic: namely such functions aren't properly getters, but functions that get and, in addition, do other things as well.
 Consequently, these functions should be named in a manner representing their full functionality to ensure their proper use by others.

-### 3.5 Avoid setters
-A setter is a method that changes the value of a (usually private) field it is associated with in an object according to the type it implements.
-Setters get their name in a manner analogous to getters, and engender the same problems as getters do.
-In addition, because setters change the values of their associated fields, methods making use of setters inherently suffer from a phenomenon called temporal coupling, which occurs when an object's functionality is strongly dependent on its surrounding code.
-In particular, temporal coupling means that there is no guarantee that calling the same method with the exact same inputs will always return the same result.
-To avoid this, avoid setters and prefer immutable to mutable fields.

-### 3.6 Method names should be a noun or a verb, nothing more
+### 3.5 Method names should be a noun or a verb, nothing more
 If your methods have longer names than this, it is usually a sign that your class is too large and coarse-grained, and should be broken down into smaller classes.
 Void methods should name actions, e.g. ```print```, ```save```.
 Return methods should name what they return , e.g. ```fullName()```.

-## Fields should be immutable
+## 4 Immutability and multithreading, and thread safety
+### 4.1 Immutability
 An immutable field is one whose value does not change at any point after its creation throughout the course of an application.
 Consequently, objects whose fields are immutable reliably produce the same output or perform the same action whenever they are invoked with like inputs.
 This is not the case for mutable objects, i.e. those whose fields may change their value.
+An application is immutable if the values used in it are not changed in the course of an application.

+### 4.2 Synchronous applications
+The most basic applications run synchronously.
+On a synchronously running app, an app begins at a particular entry point, usually a main method, then runs through the application line-by-line until it reaches a point, e.g. a method or function, that has its own internal set of instructions to carry out.
+At this point, it will 'step into' that function, carry out that function's internal code step by step, repeating this process for each function it encounters, then continuing on back to its original entry point when complete.
+By analogy with sewing, the path this code runs through as it is executed, entering into and leaving functions as they are encountered, is called a thread, and synchronous code is one that only consists of one thread.

+### 4.3 Asynchronous applications and multithreaded applications
+In more advanced applications, the initial application process may be split up at various points, so that different paths of code are being run through simultaneously.
+This application's code is said to be asynchronous, and an application which splits up into these multiple simultaneously running paths is called a multithreaded application.
+Because they execute multiple code paths simultaneously multithreaded applications are usually faster and more performant than single-threaded ones.

+### 4.4 Thread safety
+Since threads in a multithreaded application may nevertheless depend on changes made in other concurrently running threads, and since the order in which different threads are completed may vary and is not guaranteed, programs with mutable objects require careful handling to ensure that threads work as desired and do not behave or break in unpredictable ways.
+Applications which do not take these precautions are said not to be thread safe.

+### 4.5 Immutability guarantees thread safety
+The greatest practical benefit associated with immutability is that immutable applications are ipso facto thread safe.
+Because of this, they eliminate unpredictable functionality that might otherwise stem from the design of a multithreaded application, making them more secure.

+### 4.6 Avoid setters
+A setter is a method that changes the value of a (usually private) field it is associated with in an object according to the type it implements.
+Setters get their name in a manner analogous to getters, and engender the same problems as getters do.
+In addition, because setters change the values of their associated fields, methods making use of setters inherently suffer from a phenomenon called temporal coupling, which occurs when an object's functionality is strongly dependent on its surrounding code.
+In particular, temporal coupling means that there is no guarantee that calling the same method with the exact same inputs will always return the same result.
+To avoid this, avoid setters and prefer immutable to mutable fields.

 ## Composition over inheritance

 Inject dependencies